wberman27/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, define end to end testing.

-End-to-end testing is comprehensive testing of the entire app.
+End-to-end testing is automated and comprehensive testing of the entire app.
 It test the web structure as well as form values and function execution.

 ## Instructions